-“Americans don’t like that, I don’t like that.
-That’s the one fascist thing he’s done.
+“Americans don’t like that, I don’t like that,” she said.
+“That’s the one fascist thing he’s done.
 Hiring his kids.”

-Coulter help drum up big support for Trump during the presidential campaign and wrote the book “In Trump We Trust,” in which she said she “worshiped” him with “blind loyalty.”
+Coulter helped drum up support for Trump during the presidential campaign.
+She even wrote a book titled In Trump We Trust, in which she said she “worshiped” him with “blind loyalty.”

 She said she still believes in “Trumpism” and largely faults the Republican Congress for moving too slowly to make changes.
 “They are swine.”

-She called Trump the “last shot” but then named U.S. Attorney General Jeff Sessions as someone she might consider supporting in the future.
+She called Trump the “last shot,” but then named U.S. Attorney General Jeff Sessions as someone she might consider supporting in the future.